 disclosure.
 And finally, but no less importantly, sharing this information is inconsistent with institutional commitments to freedom of speech and academic freedom.
-In recent years, universities have recognized that they have a fundamental obligation as educational institutions to protect freedom of speech and academic freedom on campus not only from content-based restrictions but also from administrative actions that may create a chill.5 These principles apply particularly urgently to institutional decisions to disclose information to the federal government, given the broader political context in which these disclosure requests occur.
+These principles apply particularly urgently to institutional decisions to disclose information to the federal government, given the broader political context in which these disclosure requests occur.